ggatward/soe-ci-pipeline/README.md

 * Optionally, one or more git repositories, containing custom (in-house) puppet modules.
 * A yum repository, containing custom (in-house) RPM packages.
 * A Jenkins instance.
 This is responsible for pushing artifacts into the Red Hat Satellite, and orchestrating and reporting tests.
-* The Jenkins instance can also be responsible for building artifacts such as RPMs and Puppet modules, and pushing those artifacts to the relevent repositories.
+* The Jenkins instance can also be responsible for building artifacts such as RPMs and Puppet modules, and pushing those artifacts to the relevent repositories (These builds are not covered by this project).
 * Red Hat Satellite 6.
 This acts as the repository for Red Hat-provided and 3rd party packages, kickstarts and puppet modules.
 Satellite is also used to deploy test clients.
 * A virtualisation infrastructure to run test clients.
 KVM/Libvirt, VMware and RHEV have all been used.
 * Optionally, A puppet-forge mirror.
 This provides access to puppet-forge modules if the environment is disconnected from the internet.
 In a disconnected environment, consider https://github.com/unibet/puppet-forge-server